Move Out Of The US In 5 Steps

 Note: There is usually no tax benefit to incorporating offshore while you are living in the United States.
 Your offshore company will be tax neutral (won’t increase or decrease your US taxes).
 Once you move abroad, the tax benefits will begin, to accrue.

 If you’re planning to move out of the US permanently, or even give up your US citizenship, then you need a second passport.
 You can move to certain countries for 5 years and then apply for citizenship, or you can buy a passport and have it in hand in 90 days to 8 months.

-If you aren’t ready to commit, but want to buy a backup passport as a hedge against country risk, then consider a second passport from the Dominican Republic.
-The DR will sell you a passport for $35,000 that will get you out of the US in times of trouble and into much of the Caribbean, Japan, Colombia, Ecuador, and 54 countries in total.
+If you aren’t ready to commit but want to buy a backup passport as a hedge against country risk, then consider a second passport from the Dominican Republic.
+The DR will sell you a passport for $200,000 that will get you out of the US in times of trouble and into much of the Caribbean, Japan, Colombia, Ecuador, and 54 countries in total.

 This article covered both residency and second passports.
 If you’re unclear of the difference, take a read through: What’s the Difference Between Residency and a Second Passport?

 I hope you’ve found this article on how to move out of the U.S. in 5 steps to be helpful.
-For more information on moving you or your assets offshore, please send an email to email@example.com or call me at (619) 550-2743.
-I will be happy to assist you to make the move.
+For more information on moving you or your assets offshore, please contact us here.

 Like Our Articles?